marcjwilliams1/ApproxBayes.jl/README.md

 using Distributions
 ```

 Now we'll set up the simulation function, we'll use the Kolmogorov Distance as our distance measure.
-The simulation needs to return 2 values the first being the distance, the second value is useful if additional information from the simulation needs to be stored, here this is not the case so we'll simply return 1.
+The simulation needs to return 2 values the first being the distance, the second value is useful if additional information from the simulation needs to be stored, here this is not the case so we'll simply return 1, for example sometimes we might want to keep the raw data generated from each simulation.
 ```
 function normaldist(params, constants, targetdata)